maat-team/MAATREQ-DEMO/demo.md

-# Demo of MAAT REQ Proof Of Concept to Support Timed Requirements Design Using Algebraic Process Models
+# MAAT REQ Proof Of Concept to Support Timed Requirements Design Using Algebraic Process Models

 ## WHY